By Parita Patel Dec. 18, 2018

 He also talks proudly about the prime minister’s flagship campaign, the Swachh Bharat Abhiyan.
 As he rightly says, all Indians have always wanted a clean country.
 But it is Mr Modi who made it an agenda and got people talking about it.
 We’ll know how much change it brings on the ground once a few years have passed and enough time has been given to collect data, he tells me when I bring up half-constructed toilets.
 But I see his point as far as Swacch Bharat goes: It’ll be difficult to find anyone who hasn’t heard of the Abhiyan in India.

-Since he is largely apolitical otherwise, my gloating after the BJP was unable to come to power in three states recently didn’t have its expected effect.
+Since he is largely apolitical otherwise, my gloating after the BJP was unable to come to power in three states last December didn’t have its expected effect.
 “Let’s wait for 2019,” was the concluding remark from both of us.